silverstripe-archive/silverstripe-personalisation/README.md

  *	ContextProvider - an interface that defines methods for retrieving properties that can be used in determining personalised output.
 This includes a method for retrieving one or more properties, as well as retrieving metadata about those properties.
 Notable implementors include DefaultContextProvider and Tracker.
  *  DefaultContextProvider - a class that can pro

 The module is built to a set of principles:
  *	Core components have interfaces, so that different components can be replaced if required.
- *	Default implementations of these interfaces are provided so
+ *	Default implementations of these interfaces are provided and configured so there is reasonable behaviour out of the box.
  *	Wherever possible, data and state is provisioned on-demand to minimise overhead.
  *	The set of state that is known about the user is derived from each request.